craigmj/golly/README.md

 This example will attempt to connect to the mysql server, and ping the server to ensure it's working.
 If there is an error, golly will retry the function indefinitely, first with a 1 second pause, then 2, 4, 8, 16 and 32s pauses until success.

-# Methods or Functions

-Golly uses a struct to configure the handlers and keep track of the failures on a function call.
-You can create this struct with the `golly.New()` function call.
-There are also proxy functions in golly that will automactically call golly.New() for you, so in practice you don't need to use golly.New() at all.

-# Golly Methods / Functions

-Golly has four methods:

-## New() *Golly
-Returns a new Golly structure.
-Because golly defines a function for every 'method', you should never need to use the New() function at all.
-Any other function will automatically call a `New()` internally.

-## Retry(func (int,error,time.Duration) (time.Duration,error)) *Golly
-Retry sets a Retry handler for the Golly struct.
-The retry handler returns

-## Panic(func (interface{}) error) *Golly
-Panic sets a panic handler.
-The panic handler can convert any panic to an error, to permit golly to do retries on panics as well as errors.
-By default, golly doesn't handle panics, and if you were to throw a panic from the panic handler, golly would not recover from the panic.

 # Retrying

 Golly catches errors and handles retries through a retry handler.
 This is a function of the form: